dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 Below the renew by date, you'll see the option to turn on Auto Renew with the standard registration costs.

-#### Transfer this domain to another provider:
+#### Transfer this domain to another provider

-If you want to move a domain to another provider, unlock the domain and request an authorization code.
+If you want to move a domain to another provider, unlock the domain, and request an authorization code.
 This is done with one click following these steps [here](/articles/transferring-domain-away/).

 <note>
 You won't be able to transfer your domain for 60 days after accepting the push from ClickFunnels.
 This is due to the 60-day ICANN [lock after a change of registrant](/articles/icann-60-day-lock-registrant-change/).